Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

-Results associated to the second binding mode can be found in Table \ref{tab:ABFEcypD2} with their various components shown in Table \ref{tab:ABFEcypD-detail-2}.
-With both methods, this binding mode has a higher affinity which is consistent with the observation made regarding the binding mode definition (a tendency of the system to adopt this binding mode quickly).
-For the electrostatic part, similar as for the first binding mode, fixed $\lambda$ simulations could appear converged faster than with the other methods at first sight as shown in Figure \ref{fig:cyclo-D-complex-2}.
-But one can see a increasing trend in convergence appearing after 200ns of total sampling.
-Interestingly, the lambda-ABF results seem converged after 150 ns of sampling to a value that differ by more than 3 kcal/mol.
-As for the other situations described above, these differences can be linked to a much richer sampling power of the lambda-ABF methods as is shown by Figure \ref{fig:lambda-phi-2} that shows the joint distribution of $\lambda$ and a significant dihedral of the ligand , $\phi$.
-This observation is reinforced by Figure \ref{fig:distrib-phi-2} showing the distribution of $\phi$ sampled with both methods.
+Results for the second binding mode can be found in Table \ref{tab:ABFEcypD2} with their various components shown in Supporting Information.
+For the electrostatic part, similar to the first binding mode, fixed-$\lambda$ simulations could appear to converge faster than with the other methods at first sight (Figure \ref{fig:cyclo-D-complex-2}).
+But one can see an increasing trend in convergence appearing after 200ns of total sampling.
+Interestingly, the lambda-ABF results seem converged after 150~ns of sampling to a value that differs by more than 3 kcal/mol.
+As for the other situations described above, these differences can be linked to a richer sampling power of the lambda-ABF methods as is shown by Figure \ref{fig:lambda-phi-2} that shows the joint distribution of $\lambda$ and a significant dihedral of the ligand (whose involved atoms are described in Supporting Information) , $\phi$.
+This observation is reinforced by Figure S7 showing the distribution of $\phi$ sampled with both methods.

-For this stronger binding mode, the van der Waals part of the thermodynamic cycle is associated with similar converged values, with a faster convergence and a smaller variance for lambda-ABF as shown in Figure \ref{fig:cyclo-D-complex-2}.
+For this stronger binding mode, the van der Waals part of the thermodynamic cycle is associated with similar converged values, with smaller variance for lambda-ABF as shown in Figure \ref{fig:cyclo-D-complex-2}.

 The contribution of the two binding modes can be combined to get a global absolute free energy of binding that takes both of them into account by using the formula: